queryluke/masseffect-5e/static/data/rules/09-02-movement-and-position.md

 <br>

 #### Space
-A creature's space is the area in feet that it effectively controls in combat, not an expression of its physical dimensions.
+A creature's space is the area in meters that it effectively controls in combat, not an expression of its physical dimensions.
 A typical Medium creature isn't 2 meters wide, for example, but it does control a space that wide.
 If a Medium asari stands in a 2‐meter-wide doorway, other creatures can't get through unless the asari lets them.